codeholicritin/GitCommands/tutorial-documention.md

 - **License**: GPLv2 or later

 ## 2. General Requirements of Ostnica Theme
-Before getting started with ostnica theme , you need to first ensure your server or wordpress meet the specifix requirements
+Before getting started with the Ostnica theme, you need to first ensure your server or WordPress installation meets the specific requirements:

-1. Wordpress Version: 5.8+
+1. **WordPress Version**: 5.8+
-2. Php Version: 7.4+
+2. **PHP Version**: 7.4+